How a Commission Split Works in Real Estate

 Though the accepted broker and agent method in a brokerage consists of sharing a transaction commission, it really operates more like a multi-level structure.

 In a traditional real estate business, a seller would contract with an agent or broker to have their property listed for a set percentage of the selling price.
 The agent is sponsored by a broker who works for a listing brokerage, which lists the property in the Multiple Listing Service (MLS).
-The brokerage offers to share its sales commission with any MLS broker member that brings a buyer that completes the purchase.
+The brokerage offers to share its sales commission with any MLS broker member who brings a buyer that completes the purchase.
 That's split #1.

 Unless the broker in each of these companies is personally involved in the transaction, any involved agents would also be compensated.
 Per their written independent contractor agreement, each of the brokers, for the buyer and seller, would then split their portion of the commission with the buyer and seller agents as split #2.

 Real Estate Compensation Models

 Real estate agents and brokers can do business in pretty much any way they want as long as they follow their state laws for compensation.
 There is more than one way to get the job done, and they are intertwined with how they charge the customer for the work they do.

 Traditional Commission Sharing Model